notnotghosty/Lithium/README.md

 ### To Do

-- **Multiple DLL Injection**: Support Multiple Dll injection, with ability to add wait time per dll.
+- **Multiple DLL Injection**: Support Multiple DLL injection, with the ability to add wait time per dll.
+(I did actually have this working for a minute, but I broke it when I tried to add App Tracking and lost the working version)
 - **App Tracking**: Tracks the app started by Lithium to make sure the app it's injecting the dlls into is the app it started.

 ### Lithium is designed with the intention to be used with OG Fortnite.